AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-self-service-app-overview.md

 ## Access and Initial Setup

 The next step is configure Dynamics 365 and Adobe Campaign Standard so that the integration has access to your data.
-This till take some to configure in Dynamics 365, Adobe Campaign Standard, and adobe.io, however, once configured then you can control the integration through the self-service application's user interface.
-The following pages will walk you through the steps to getting setup to enable and access the self-service application:
+This will take some to configure in Dynamics 365, Adobe Campaign Standard, and adobe.io, however, once configured then you can control the integration through the self-service application's user interface.
+The following screens will walk you through the steps to getting setup to enable and access the self-service application:
 * [Configure Dynamics 365 for Campaign integration](integrating/using/d365-acs-configure-d365.md)
 * [Configure Adobe I/O](integrating/using/d365-acs-configure-adobe-io.md)
 * [Map Campaign custom resources and Dynamics 365 custom entities](integrating/using/d365-acs-map-campaign-custom-resources-and-dynamics-365-custom-entities.md)